LeidenUniversityLibrary/islandora_conditional_access_rights/README.md

 ## Configuration

-At `admin/islandora/tools/ubl_access_rights_from_metadata` the configuration location can be defined.
+At `admin/islandora/tools/access_rights` the configuration location can be defined.
 This should be an absolute file path or a URL to the configuration file.
 See 'ini file' for more information.

 The 'Enable XACML' checkbox enables the modification of the XACML policy of the object whose metadata has changed.
 This is only useful if the objects can be accessed directly inside Fedora and you want to have access rights in Fedora as well.
 However, this will have some drawbacks, because everytime the metadata changes, potentially the XACML policy of the object (and all of its children!) is changed as well.
 If you only access your objects through Drupal, there is no need to enable XACML restrictions.
-PLEASE NOTE: IP range restrictions can only be inforced through Islandora and not through XACML policies, so these will never have XACML policies.
+PLEASE NOTE: IP range restrictions can only be enforced through Drupal/Islandora and not through XACML policies, so these will never have XACML policies.

 ### ini file